Skip to main content

 When you must apply

-You must apply for an assessment certificate and receive a certificate from us before you introduce the chemical if your chemical is not listed on our Inventory and either of the following apply:
+You must apply for an assessment certificate and receive a certificate from us before you introduce the chemical if both 1 and 2 apply:

-• your introduction’s indicative risk to human health and/or the environment is medium to high
+2. You have categorised your introduction and it is in the assessed category because your introduction’s indicative risk to human health and/or the environment is medium to high.

 Even if you are not required to apply for an assessment certificate but you wish to get your chemical added to the Inventory, you can still apply.